FabianGroeger96/python-practice-exercises/ReadMe.md

 1. Randomly generate two lists to test this
 2. Write this in one line of Python (don’t worry if you can’t figure this out at this point - we’ll get to it soon)

+### Exercise 6: **String Lists** (difficulty: :peach::peach:)

+Ask the user for a string and print out whether this string is a palindrome or not.
+(A palindrome is a string that reads the same forwards and backwards.)